HSphtr/iOS-Coding-Standards/README.md

 Put a single blank line between methods.
 Use blank lines to clearly separate ideas in methods, especially before comments.

 ###Conditionals
 Always use curly braces, even if the expression would compile without them.
+See the well-publicized Apple SSL bug for why (https://www.imperialviolet.org/2014/02/22/applebug.html).

     //do this
     if (!error)